Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 It appears that there still isn’t a simple treatment that works the same for all guys.
 Unfortunately, it’s a complex problem with many possible causes, and sometimes a combination of causes.

-Some guys respond well to oral medication; some have better results with topical anesthetics, and others may benefit from counselling or self-help techniques.
+Some guys respond well to oral medication; some have better results with topical anesthetics, and others may benefit from counseling or self-help techniques.

 It also depends on what’s meant by the word ‘cure.’
 If it’s to be able to last for as long as you want, then it’s perhaps harder to achieve for most men.